basho/basho_docs/source/languages/en/riakcs/cookbooks/fog.md

 ### List Users

 You can list the users in this cluster, optionally filtering by the user's status.
-It's body is an array of hashes representing each matching user.
+Its body is an array of hashes representing each matching user.

 ```ruby
 users = client.list_users(:status => 'enabled')